Who Has the Most Majors in Golf? All-Time Majors Champions List

 Lee Trevino won six major championships during his career; 2 U.S. Opens (1968, 1971), 2 Open Championships (1971, 1972), and 2 PGA Championships (1974, 1984).

-How many majors has Scheffler won?
+How many majors does scottie scheffler have won?

 Scottie Scheffler has won four major championships; 2 Masters (2022 and 2024), the 2025 PGA Championship, and the 2025 Open Championship, making him just one major short of the career Grand Slam, with the U.S. Open being the only championship he hasn’t won yet.